mbuckaway/esp32-homekit-garagedoor/README.md

 idf.py menuconfig
 ```

 Make sure to set the GPIO pins to what you intend to use.
 Also, use the hard coded Homekit code, but make sure there are no duplicates on your network.
-If you use the WIFI Autoprovisioning (bluetooth version is recommended), this the Apple App Store and search for the Espressif BLE Provisioning tool.
-This will be required to configure WIFI.
+WIFI is configured manually.
+Under the WIFI menu add your WIFI creds.
+Two are supported in case you have two SSIDs.
+The reconnect timeout of 8 secs is sufficient.
+The reboot count of 100 is also good.
+This will cause the ESP32 to reboot when it hits 100 WIFI connect retries.

 Flash and run the monitor: